CSCfi/ansible-role-kill_libvirt_vm/README.md

  - hyper: the hypervisor where the inventory_hostname is running
  - puppetmaster: the address to the puppetmaster, in case
    - kill_clean_puppet_cert: is True
+ - kill_libvirt_clean_storage: False
+   - By default the role just undefines the VM which leaves any disk&storage associated with the VM
+   - Setting this to True the role instead runs a "virsh undefine --remove-all-storage" command

 Dependencies